 Knocked-out permanent tooth:

 - Find the tooth.
-Handle the tooth by the top (crown), not the root.
+Handle the tooth by the crown (the white part), not the root (the yellow part).

-- If the tooth is dirty, gently rinse it under running water.
+- If the tooth is dirty, rinse it shortly and gently with cold tap water.
 DO NOT scrub or remove any tissue from the tooth.
-DO NOT handle the tooth unnecessarily.
+DO NOT handle the tooth unnecessarily

-- Try to reinsert the tooth into its socket.
+- Hold the tooth in place.
 Have the child hold the tooth in place by biting on clean gauze or cloth.

-- See your dentist as quickly as possible.
+- Seek specialized dental treatment immediately.
 Knocked out teeth having the greatest chance of being saved are those seen by a dentist and returned to the socket within one hour.

 Possible broken jaw: